 Understanding how materials available online can be used properly without stealing or committing plagiarism is an essential skill.
 This includes being well-versed about Open Educational Resources, copyright laws, and licensing systems or movements (for example, Creative Commons and other licensing systems).

-This means knowing the characteristics of a reliable website and practising safe online habits such as using appropriate passwords, keeping information private, being aware of cybercrime trends, using an anti-virus, proper file sharing, and others.
+This means knowing the characteristics of a reliable website and the practice of safe online habits such as using appropriate passwords, keeping information private, being aware of cybercrime trends, using an anti-virus, proper file sharing, and others.

 Understanding digital collaboration

 Do you know how to share and contribute ideas using Google docs, Skype or social media tools like Twitter and Facebook with others?
-Nowadays, teams can develop projects remotely through open platforms that have tools that let you add, revise, comment and edit.
+Nowadays, teams can develop projects remotely through open platforms that have tools that allow each member to create, revise, comment and edit simultaneously.

 Social media skills

 Social media platforms are now an integral part of building a business.
 With more than 2.7 billion active social media users worldwide (and growing), they have become effective tools to promote products and services, build brand awareness and expand influence.
-Nowadays, this skill is required not only among communications professionals but virtually everyone.
-A strong online presence and personal brand make you attractive to potential employers and help you grow your professional network.
+Navigating social media has become a required skill for everyone.
+A strong online presence and personal brand can help you grow your professional network and make you attractive to potential employers.

 Awareness of digital trends

-Technology develops at an unbelievable rate.
-Professionals who are up-to-date on digital trends, especially in their own fields, avoid being run over by rapid change.
-This involves not only having a curiosity for new technology but the foresight and ability to assess how new developments can impact business.
-It allows them to plan before change happens.
+With technology developing at an unbelievable rate, professionals who are up-to-date on digital trends avoid being run over by rapid change.
+Maintaining a curiosity for trends and developing the foresight to assess how these developments impact business will allow you to plan before change happens.

-This seems like a tall order but if you think about it, we are already practicing most of these skills in our daily lives or on the job.
-The way to keep up is to be open to change and to continue learning.
-It’s an exciting time in our history as information and communication technology grows by leaps and bounds.
+This seems like a tall order but if you think about it, we are already practicing most of these skills in our daily lives.
+The way to keep up is to be open to change and continue learning.
+This is an exciting time in our history, with information and communication technology growing by leaps and bounds.
 Are you ready to participate in the knowledge society?